 Sheridan Cudworth (Kittery, ME)

 Sheridan is a graduate of Maine College of Art in Portland Maine.
 Although her degree was in sculpture, she didn’t pursue pottery until moving to Kittery in 2013 when she enrolled in her first class with Elaine.
 Seven years later Sheridan has continued to expand her ceramic skillset while incorporating her experience working with various mediums such as illustration, printmaking, and sculpture.
 Sheridan values the seacoast community, her gardening practice, and fostering creative networks through local venues and art spaces.

 Outstanding in the Field

-Outstanding in the Field offers a fresh approach to viewing clay-centric art during this time of social distancing.
-With the Barkan Gallery program suspended for summer 2020, we invited artists to submit project proposals for work to be installed on our 54-acre property.
+Outstanding in the Field offered a fresh approach to viewing clay-centric art during a time of social distancing due to the COVID-19 pandemic.
+With the Barkan Gallery program suspended for 2020, we invited artists to submit project proposals for work to be installed on our 54-acre property.
 Natalia Arbelaez, Ruth Borgenicht, Dan Molyneux, and Anna Marie Valenti were selected to conceptualize and create new work on campus.
 The artists’ pieces create a dialogue with their surroundings, inviting viewers in as participants to examine and interact with the sculptural works.